Coronavirus (COVID-19): Can my landlord evict me now?

 *The state bridge program does not excuse you from paying (forgive) rent.
 If you cannot pay, try to get rent assistance.
 If your landlord is trying to evict you, get legal help right away.
 See below.

-I may not be able to pay August or September 2021 rent.
+I may not be able to pay August, September and/or October 2021 rent.
 What will happen? +

 Your landlord must apply any rent you pay on or after August 1, 2021 to that month's rent—not to unpaid rent you owe from past months.
 That unpaid rent is supposed to be addressed in a reasonable repayment plan.

-For August and September rent, your landlord cannot evict you for nonpayment of rent if at least one of these applies to you:
+For August, September, and October rent, your landlord cannot evict you for not paying rent if at least one of these applies to you:

-- You make full payment for both August and September; or
+You make full payment for August, September and October; or

 *To find rent assistance and legal help in your county, visit Facing Eviction?
 Get Help! and choose your county from the dropdown box.